ypersaud34/FinTech-Bank-Home-Page/README.md

-# CISC3141-Project-1
+# FinTech Bank Home Page
-Contains all files relevant to the first project of 3141
+Contains all files relevant to the front-end implementation of a fictional technoloy orientated bank.